ghc-proposals/ghc-proposals/proposals/0000-contexts.rst

     class C where
       m :: Int

-Only names that are declared in the context can be added to the context's export list.
+Only identifiers that are declared in the context can be added to the context's export list.
-Names brought in via ``open`` or ``import`` cannot be added to the context's export list.
+Identifiers brought in via ``open`` or ``import`` cannot be added to the context's export list.

 The transparency of a context determines what identifiers are exposed when the context is opened.